-This recipe has traditional Puerto Rican flavors including Goya sazon and sofrito.
+This recipe has traditional Puerto Rican flavors including sazon and sofrito.
 Sazon is a popular Puerto Rican seasoning that can be found at many big-box grocery stores.
 If you can’t find them there, sazon seasoning is available online.

 Additionally, sofrito is a cooking base with plant-based aromatics.
 It’s used in many Puerto Rican recipes including soups, stews, and rice.
 It can be made at home.
 It’s relatively easy.

 Although it might look intimidating at first, all it requires is a blender a few plant-based ingredients.
 I suggest making homemade sofrito for this recipe, however, it can be found premade a the store.
 I warn – it doesn’t taste nearly the same.

 For more quick and easy plant-based dinner recipes, check out 30-Minute Plant-Based Dinner Ideas.